- Global Information

 The report includes an estimate of the worldwide cost of dementia, including direct medical costs, direct non-medical costs and costs of informal (family) care.
 The estimates are broken down by world region and include analysis of the differences between low and high income countries.
 The report also contains important policy recommendations and makes clear to key decision-makers that doing nothing is not an option.

-The World Alzheimer Report 2009 presents the most comprehensive global prevalence study of dementia to date and looks at levels of mortality, disability, strain on carers and dependency.
-The report also offers examples of good national dementia plans and information on health service responses.
-Importantly, the report also includes eight recommendations that will provide a global framework for action on dementia.
+The World Alzheimer Report 2009 presents a comprehensive global prevalence study of dementia and looks at levels of mortality, disability, strain on carers and dependency.
+The report offers examples of good national dementia plans and information on health service responses and includes recommendations that provide a global framework for action on dementia.